-This is the French view on Indian democracy.
-India is a hierarchical society, yet deeply committed to equality.
-The reference throughout the book is Alexis de Tocqueville (author of Democracy in America).
-The author travels to today's Bihar, Gujarat, Tamil Nadu and Kerala to examine the enduring dialogue between State and Society and looks at the contradictions that persist between a centralising modern State and an old and complex society based on rank.
+Gujarat, Tamil Nadu and Kerala to examine the enduring dialogue between State and Society and looks at the contradictions that persist between a centralising modern State and an old and complex society based on rank.
 The central thesis examines the contradictions of Indian democracy through the lens of Tocqueville.

-Selected Contents: Introduction PART I 1.
-Tocqueville in India 2.
+Selected Contents: Introduction PART I I. Tocqueville in India 2.
 Society v.
 State 3.
 Society as Caste, Caste as Society 4.
 The Unassuming Revolution 5.
 The State as an Autonomous ActorPART IITHE FOUR CORNERS OF INDIA 6 Tocqueville Travels to Bihar 7.
 Turmoil in a Forward State 8.
 Tamil Nadu: A Nation in the Making 9.
 Kerala: A Society that is 'Civil' 10.
 A Mid-Journey SessionPART IIIPOLITICS, POWER AND POLITY 11.
 Yet They Vote 12.
 Is India a Nation?
 13. The Empire of Democracy 14.
 Democracy and Discrimination 15.
 Religions and Secularism 16.
-The Highest Good 2014 978-93-83166-02-2 ' 625 260pp Hardback Rights: Restricted Scholars and Prophets Scholars and Prophets Sociology of India from France 19th-20th Centuries SERIES: FRENCH WRITINGS ON INDIA AND SOUTH ASIA Roland Lardinois, Research Fellow, French National Centre for Scientific Research; Member, Centre d'Etudes de l'Inde et de l'Asie du Sud (UMR 8564), Ecole des Hautes Etudes en Sciences Sociales, Paris; Centre de Sciences Humaines, New Delhi This is the first book in the Series.
+The Highest Good 2015 978-93-83166-02-2 ₹625 260pp Hardback Rights: Restricted Scholars and Prophets Sociology of India from France 19th-20th Centuries SERIES: FRENCH WRITINGS ON INDIA AND SOUTH ASIA Roland Lardinois, Research Fellow, French National Centre for Scientific Research; Member, Centre d'Etudes de l'Inde et de l'Asie du Sud (UMR 8564), Ecole des Hautes Etudes en Sciences Sociales, Paris; Centre de Sciences Humaines, New Delhi

+This is the first book in the Series.
 It deals with the historical genesis of the long and rich scholarship on India in France since the beginning of nineteenth century, with particular reference to the work of Louis Dumont.
-It considers the works of scholars and the essayists, poets, or esotericists who published on India and shows that Dumont has been influenced by both groups. "...
+It considers the works of scholars and the essayists, poets, or esotericists who published on India and shows that Dumont has been influenced by both groups. ...
 Scholars and Prophets is a work of immense erudition guided by a strong sense of purpose ...
-The study is a targeted attempt to uncover the origins of Dumont's analysis of the caste system in his Homo hierarchicus." --- Rosane Rocher, University of Pennsylvania, Philadelphia, Journal of the American Oriental Society 'This book, which deals with the representations of India in France, serves as a landmark model of historical sociology of human and social sciences.' -GisèleSapiro, Centre national de la Recherché

-scientifique, Paris, Transeo Review

-2013 978-81-87358-70-1 ' 795 550pp Hardback Rights: Restricted

-Behind the Backlash

-Muslim Americans after 9/11

-Lori Peek, Assistant Professor of Sociology and Co-director of the Center for Disaster and Risk Analysis at Colorado State University
+The study is a targeted attempt to uncover the origins of Dumont's analysis of the caste system in his Homo hierarchicus.
+Rosane Rocher, University of Pennsylvania, Philadelphia, Journal of the American Oriental Society This book, which deals with the representations of India in France, serves as a landmark model of historical sociology of human and social sciences. --GisèleSapiro, Centre national de la Recherché scientifique, Paris, Transeo Review 2013 978-81-87358-70-1 ₹795 550pp Hardback Rights: Restricted Behind the Backlash Muslim Americans after 9/11 Lori Peek, Assistant Professor of Sociology and Co-director of the Center for Disaster and Risk Analysis at Colorado State University and exclusion.

-As America tried to absorb the shock of the 9/11 attacks, Muslim Americans were caught up in an unprecedented wave of backlash violence.
-Letting the voices of 140 ordinary Muslim American men and women describe their experiences, this pathbreaking book presents moving accounts of prejudice and exclusion.
 Muslims speak of being subjected to harassment before the attacks, and recount the discrimination they encountered afterwards.
 Peek also explains the struggles of young Muslim adults to solidify their community and define their identity during a time of national crisis.
-2012 978-81-87358-67-1 595 222pp Hardback Everyday State and Society in Modern India, The (Second Impression) Edited by C. J. Fuller, Emeritus Professor of Anthropology, London School of Economics and Political Science, and Véronique Benei, Visiting Senior Fellow in Anthropology, London School of Economics and Political Science
+2012 978-81-87358-67-1 ₹ 595 222pp Hardback Everyday State and Society in Modern India, The (Second Impression) Edited by C. J. Fuller, Emeritus Professor of Anthropology, London School of Economics and Political Science, and Véronique Benei, Visiting Senior Fellow in Anthropology, London School of Economics and Political Science